 4 Tips for Getting the Most Out of An Online Summit

 Online live-streaming technology continues to improve.
 As a result, more and more online summits are taking place.
-This includes summits focused on the world of writing, which bring together dozens experts who share hours of knowledge and expertise for little more than an email opt-in.
+This includes summits focused on the world of writing, which bring together dozens of experts who share hours of knowledge and expertise for little more than an email opt-in.

 If you haven't yet participated in an online summit, you can think of them as a virtual conference.
 Summits usually feature presentations and/or interviews with industry influencers delivered via a series of live webinars over several days or weeks.